ncl-icb-analytics/dbt-OLIDS/README.md

 **dbt** (data build tool) is a modern data transformation tool that lets you write SQL models and automatically handles dependencies, testing, and documentation.
 Think of it as a tool to help bring software engineering best practices to SQL analysts.

-This project uses dbt to migrate and transform healthcare data that used to be transformed in HealtheIntent (Vertica) to Snowflake, creating analytics-ready datasets for healthcare analysis.
+This project uses dbt to transform healthcare data in Snowflake, creating analytics-ready datasets for healthcare analysis, based on previous implementations of these data models in HealtheIntent (Vertica).

 **Data models included:**
 - Disease registers (diabetes, hypertension, heart failure, etc.)